 Manor Pet Housing supplies beautifully crafted, quality rabbit homes for enrichment beyond the hutch.
-Owner Liz Gooch shares the journey that took her from rubble to rabbits and beyond.
+Owner Liz Rodgers shares the journey that took her from rubble to rabbits and beyond.

 "This story starts with a parrot and a building business and, to date, ends with castles, thrones, galleons, guinea pigs and of course, rabbits.
-Little did we know that the parrot and the building business would lead us to where we are today.
+Little did I know that the parrot and the building business would lead me to where we are as a brand today.

-Einstein is the name of our cheeky African Grey, who we bought into our home in 2010 from a local parrot specialist who also owns pet shop.
+Einstein is the name of my cheeky African Grey, who i bought into my home in 2010 from a local parrot specialist who also owns pet shop.

-Knowing we were in the building trade, it was that same pet shop owner who first asked my husband Shaun and I to build a hutch for him to sell in his store.
+Knowing i was in the building trade, it was that same pet shop owner who first asked if I could build a hutch for him to sell in his store.